 "It's all the fault of these Mixed Schools.
 In my day, Winged and Wingless were educated separately.
 None of this off-world nonsense."

-It was true.
+It’s true.
 In Grandma’s day, Winged and Wingless didn’t even use the same transporters.
 It’s still like that in some parts of the world.
-In the Western Landmass, children are taken from their parents as soon as they are weaned, and brought up by their grandparents’ generation.
+In the Western Landmass, children are taken from their parents as soon as they were weaned, and brought up by their grandparents’ generation.
 Wingless girls are raised by their grandmothers; the smaller number of Wingless boys enter Houses of Brotherhood, where they are taught to follow a trade.
-Mixed Schools and Colleges are still a long way off in the West.
+Mixed Schools and Colleges are still a long way off in the West

 "Can't you and Klip just be friends?”
 This was my mother’s next plea.
 “That’s all you are, really.
 Just good friends.”